 The first requirement is to define a goal or overall task that is required.
 The goal is the desired outcome from the system once it has finished executing.
 This goal will usually require a series of Web services executions and, most likely, a number of message transactions.
 For a simple example, the purchase of a book would require first the lookup of stock to make sure the book is available and then the credit transaction.
-The Web service information gathered will be automatically translated into an AI planner interpretable language from a knowledge-based language such as OWL-S or WSMO [1].
+The Web service information gathered will be automatically translated into an AI planner-interpretable language from a knowledge-based language such as OWL-S or WSMO [3].
 The converted file then contains service information (input/output, pre-/postconditions of operations).
 The plan is initially not in an executable format.
-WS-BPEL is a language that allows for the composition and invocation of Web services.
+WS-BPEL is a language that allows for the composition and invocation of Web services [19].
 WS-BPEL engines are composite service executors.
-WS-BPEL connects to WSDL directly and provides error handing mechanisms.
+WS-BPEL connects to WSDL directly by referring to is service descriptions and binding information.
+WS-BPEL provides error handing mechanisms.

 Problems can occur during the execution of these processes.
 Web services are often not reliable, which affects both the composition and execution activities.
 Web service can become unavailable for many reasons.
 If this happens between discovery and invocation, the goal becomes unachievable.
 Using error handling and re-planning it is possible to recover from problems.
+Once a Web service fails, the error should be caught.
+A message should be sent back to the invoker of the service.
+When this message is received, the receiver needs to analyse the problem and possibly restart the planning process requesting a new plan.

-2.2 Web Service Composition
+2.3.
+Web Service Composition